Mobility Aid Legal Changes – Every journey, Everyone

 Department for Transport 12-week consultation into regulation of powered mobility aids launched 06/01/2025

-Download as a Word document
+Download this web page as a Word document

-Download as a pdf
+Download this webpage as a pdf

 We’re delighted to share the Department for Transport’s new 12-week consultation as part of their ongoing work to modernise UK laws for powered mobility devices.